Review: The Doorman (2020)

-Best know for genre films such as Versus, Midnight Meat Train, and even Godzilla: Final Wars, Ryûhei Kitamura makes the move to DTV action film with The Doorman.
-We know he can mix action scenes into a horror film and he did helm the samurai film Azumi.
+Best known for genre films such as Versus, Midnight Meat Train, and even Godzilla: Final Wars, Ryûhei Kitamura makes the move to DTV action film with The Doorman.
+We know he can mix action scenes into a horror film, and he did helm the samurai film Azumi.
 But can he pull off a contemporary action film?
 One that could be called Die Hard in a Townhouse?

-Ali (Ruby Rose, Resident Evil: The Final Chapter, Batwoman) was a Marine at the US embassy in Romania until a bloody ambush left her with PTSD.
-Back in NYC her Uncle Pat (Philip Whitchurch, Interview With a Hitman) gets her a job at the luxury high-rise apartment complex he works at as a doorman.
+Ali (Ruby Rose, SAS: Red Notice, Batwoman) was a Marine at the US embassy in Romania until a bloody ambush left her with PTSD.
+Back in NYC, her Uncle Pat (Philip Whitchurch, Interview With a Hitman) gets her a job at the luxury high-rise apartment complex he works at as a doorman.
 It’s going to be empty over the Easter holidays for renovation work.
 Things get complicated when she finds out her deceased sister’s husband Jon (Rupert Evans, Tank 432, The Canal) and kids live in the building.

 It gets even more complicated when Victor Dubois (Jean Reno, Léon: The Professional, Brothers of the Wind), Martinez (Louis Mandylor, The Mercenary, Doom: Annihilation), and the rest of their crew seize the building in order to steal priceless artwork hidden in the walls.